 Transfer your data to your new Mac mini

-It’s easy to move your files and settings from another Mac or PC to your Mac mini.
-You can transfer information to your Mac mini from an old computer—or from a Time Machine backup on a USB storage device—either wirelessly, or with an Ethernet cable and adapters.
+It’s easy to copy your files and settings wirelessly from another Mac or PC to your Mac mini.
+You can transfer information to your Mac mini from an existing computer or from a Time Machine backup on a USB storage device.

 You might need to upgrade the macOS version on your older computer before you can transfer the information on it—Migration Assistant requires macOS 10.7 or later, but it’s best to update your older computer to the latest version possible.
 If you’re not sure which Mac mini you have or want to find information about other models, see the Apple Support article Identify your Mac mini model.